The Rocks we Rely on: Leadership Lessons from Big Sur

 “What are you up to over there?” my husband asks.

 “Nothing.
 Thinking about rocks,” I replied.
 Used to this, he waited for me to go on.
-“People use a lot of rock metaphors,” I explained. “‘This person is my rock.’
-Or, ‘Between a rock and a hard place.’
+“People use a lot of rock metaphors,” I explained. “’This person is my rock,’ or, ‘Between a rock and a hard place.’
 Why?
 Is it because we need things in our lives that are unchanging?”
-I asked?
+I asked.

 I’d been to this exact spot seven years ago.
 The rock formations looked the same.
 Beautiful, and unchanging.